 Assistant Professor of Engineering

-Carthage College seeks a dedicated and experienced engineering educator to join the faculty as a tenure-track Assistant Professor of Engineering starting August 2023.
-We seek a teacher-scholar to contribute to the development of our new interdisciplinary Bachelor of Arts in Engineering Science and our forthcoming Bachelor of Science in Engineering.
+Carthage College seeks a dedicated and experienced engineering educator to join the faculty as a tenure-track Assistant Professor of Engineering starting August 2024.
+Carthage College admitted its first cohort of engineering students Fall 2024.
+We seek a teacher-scholar to contribute to our new non-disciplinary engineering programs.

 The successful applicant will be involved in shaping a new engineering program at Carthage that is informed by disciplinary best practices, meshes with the mission of the College, and builds on the existing curricular strengths of the College.
 Successful applicants are expected to contribute to the teaching and advising needs of the undergraduate engineering programs as well as to engage undergraduate students in a collaborative, externally-funded scholarship program.
-Responsibilities include teaching four to six courses per year in the program and developing curriculum for others.
-Applicants from all engineering backgrounds will be considered.
+Responsibilities include teaching 14 contact hours per semester in the program and developing curriculum for others.
+Applicants with background in electronics, controls, internet of things, manufacturing, and systems analysis are of particular interest, though applicants from all engineering backgrounds will be considered.

 Carthage College has a strong history of fostering innovation and entrepreneurship, a strong physics program that is nationally recognized for its career placements, an active space technology development and demonstration program, and significant extramural departmental funding that supports undergraduate scholarships and research projects.
 Additional opportunities for mentored undergraduate research are available through the College’s Summer Undergraduate Research Experience (SURE) program.

-Beginning Fall 2023, the Engineering program will move into 9000 sq. ft. of newly renovated facilities on the first floor of Carthage’s Lentz Hall.
-Including design studios, teaching and research labs, and makerspace open to the Carthage community, the space is strategically located adjacent to the David A. Straz Jr. Center, home to NASA’s Wisconsin Space Grant Consortium.
+Fall 2023 engineering moved into phase 1 of 9000 sq. ft. of newly renovated Engineering Center on the first floor of Carthage’s Lentz Hall.
+Phase 2 opens Fall 2024.
+The Engineering Center will include design studios, teaching and research labs, and makerspace open to the Carthage community, the space is strategically located adjacent to the David A. Straz Jr. Center, home to NASA’s Wisconsin Space Grant Consortium.

-Interested candidates should submit a single PDF file including a cover letter, curriculum vitae, 1-3 page statements of both teaching philosophy and scholarship, and the names and contact information of three professional references.
+Interested candidates should submit a single PDF file including a cover letter, curriculum vitae, 1-3 page statement of teaching philosophy, 1-3 page statement of scholarship, and the names and contact information of three professional references with your application.
 Additional questions about this position can be directed to Dr. Robert L. Nagel, Director of Engineering (firstname.lastname@example.org).